 Here are the videos of the take-off and landing.

 The flight on this sector was pretty fun, it was like a playground for me on board.
-The weather on route was pretty nice with some small bumps but nothing major along the way.
+The weather on the route was pretty nice with some small bumps but nothing major along the way.
 I got to say that Royal Jordanian's decision to recruit Thai crew on BKK-HKG and BKK-KUL sectors especially is a good one.
 No disrespect to the Middle Eastern crew, there are some nice ones but the ones that I have experienced so far, most of them are pretty arrogant and that's something that I can't tolerate.

 What the airline needs to do to improve: